 - [Option 2]

-Please let me know if you would be interested in learning more about my 1:1 class opportunities, and thanks again for being an awesome part of my classroom community!
+Please let me know if you would be interested in learning more about my 1-on-1 class opportunities, and thanks again for being an awesome part of my classroom community!

-Use this script as a jumping off point, and don’t shy away from including your own style and personality in your messages.
-Whether or not they choose to enroll in a 1:1 class (and hopefully they DO enroll!), families will appreciate that you took the time to suggest personal learning opportunities for their child and may be more likely to select one of your classes again in the future.
+Use this script as a jumping-off point, and don’t shy away from including your own style and personality in your messages.
+Whether or not they choose to enroll in a 1-on-1 class (and hopefully they DO enroll!), families will appreciate that you took the time to suggest personal learning opportunities for their child and may be more likely to select one of your classes again in the future.

-As you gear up to offer more 1:1 classes, make sure you check out these resources:
+As you gear up to offer more 1-on-1 classes, make sure you check out these resources: